Dutch Oven Daddy

 Storing Directions

 • Leftovers: Store leftovers in the refrigerator for up to four days in an airtight container.
 You can store it in the freezer for up to three months, but I would not recommend keeping it longer than that.
-Keep in mind that freezing high fat dairy products sometimes cause the fat and oil to separate so it may have a grainy texture.
+Keep in mind that freezing high fat dairy products sometimes causes the fat and oil to separate so it may have a grainy texture.

 • Reheat: If the sauce is frozen, allow it to thaw in the refrigerator overnight.
 Return the sauce to your skillet and reheat over medium heat.
 You may need to add a bit more dairy to the gravy to restore the consistency.